TALKING NOW CAN SAVE HEARTACHES AND HEADACHES LATER.

 - Discussions like these can strengthen family bonds, bringing the people you love closer together, and avoiding misunderstandings.

-- It can offer everyone involved greater peace of mind and clarity about future.
+- It can offer everyone involved greater peace of mind and clarity about the future.
 And don’t just do it once.
 Try to keep the conversation going and review decisions on an annual basis—or whatever time frame is most appropriate for your family’s circumstances.
-And—thanks to technology—family members don’t have to even be in the same room, or even continent, anymore.
-E-mail, text, Skype, Web chat, Facetime—whatever helps keep the dialogue going.
-But sometimes just a face-to-face talk with an aging parent or spouse can help put planning in motion.
-Whatever format you choose, just know there is no time like right now for settling issues like: “Where do you keep the deed to the house?”
+And—thanks to technology—family members don’t have to be in the same room, or even continent, anymore.
+Email, text, Skype, web chat, Facetime—whatever helps keep the dialogue going.
+But sometimes a face-to-face talk with an aging parent or spouse can help put planning in motion.
+Whatever format you choose, just know that there is no time like right now for settling issues like: “Where do you keep the deed to the house?”

 Here’s a recommended list of topics to cover.
 Feel free to copy and use it at your family meeting, adding items as needed.